July 2026 · at a glance

 Share, not raw counts, so the May-2026 scrape-basis change doesn't read as a market drop.

-AI mentions — June 2026 only
+AI mentions — July 2026 only

 Keyword mentions inside this month's platform jobs (not cumulative).